ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Education

-While Octa has improved its educational offering with webinars and live trading session recordings, its educational articles and videos suffer from a lack of variety.
+Octa has improved its educational offering with webinars and live trading session recordings and expanded its educational articles and videos.
+I appreciated that it has begun producing videos on advanced topics, such as Elliot Wave trading.

 Learning center: Octa’s website has a dedicated forex education section with roughly 20 articles for beginners.
 The Octa Youtube channel has archived webinars, and also hosts its Forex Basic Course video series that spans 11 parts.